xerona/sport-stats/README.md

 To get more help on the `angular-cli` use `ng --help` or go check out the [Angular-CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## To Do

+Move breadcrumbs to single component
+Load sport component as hover/dropdown on each tab.
+Make multi browser friendly date pipe.
+Research caching api results or fetch in background.

 [travis-badge]: https://travis-ci.org/xerona/sport-stats.svg?branch=master
 [travis-badge-url]: https://travis-ci.org/xerona/sport-stats